Contributing to VOLTTRON¶

 Checking out a branch (if not local already will look to the remote to checkout)¶

 git checkout branchname

 Removing a local branch (cannot be current branch)¶

 Determine the current and show all local branches¶

 Hooking into other services¶

 The main VOLTTRON repository is hooked into an automated build tool called travis-ci.
 Your remote repository can be automatically built with the same tool by hooking your account into travis-ci’s environment.
 To do this go to https://travis-ci.org and create an account.
-You can using your github login directly to this service.
+You can using your GitHub login directly to this service.
 Then you will need to enable the syncing of your repository through the travis-ci service.
 Finally you need to push a new change to the repository.
-If the build fails you will receive an email notifying you of that fact and allowing you to modify the souce code and then pushing new changes out.
+If the build fails you will receive an email notifying you of that fact and allowing you to modify the source code and then push new changes out.